driftwoodgatherer/driftwoodgatherer.github.io/products/bits.md

 a bowl or dish.

-The driftwood pieces are mixed but fairly light in colour and weigh about 75g.
+The driftwood pieces are mixed but fairly light in colour.
+They weigh about 75g in total.

-### Country and location specific
+### Country and location
 If you wish you can choose
 - Ireland, Scotland, England and Wales.
 - location within Ireland and Scotland